-I always believed those who say that people, maybe societies as well, leave their traces in the small columns of the press: a trace that is almost independent from the momentous headlines.
+I always believed those who said that people, if not societies, leave their traces in the fine print of the press: a trace that is almost independent of the massive headlines of the front page.
 My hero belongs to the margin of the news.
-It doesn't matter whether I met or imagined him.
-I gave him a name (J.a.c.e.) that proves his absolute anonymity.
-I also gave him a different language that may be the only survival code today.
-His adventures – real or imagined – are the minimum adventures that he could live where he got himself involved.
-The only thing he got was his need for a love that would shelter him and a country.
+It does not matter whether I met or imagined him.
+I gave him a name (Jace) that proves his absolute anonymity.
+I also gave him a different language, which in this day and age may be the only survival code we’ve got.
+His adventures – real or imagined – are the minimum that one would live through is the circumstances he got into, like he did.
+The only thing that was absolutely his own was his need for a love that would shelter him, and a country.
 I let him choose where he belonged.

-Little orphan elephants and little orphan boys may have much in common.
-As they find themselves, all of a sudden, lonely and scared and confused, in a world where the law of the jungle prevails, they can turn, almost overnight, into criminals or victims.
-I saw in the fate of both animal and human children a common pattern that was intriguing, if not deeply moving, and that is what made me want to tell their story.
-My hero, J.a.c.e., “just another” anonymous orphan, will have to wander through the circuses and the jungles of Athens, until he finds some sort of identity and a sanctuary of his own.
+Little orphan elephants and little orphan boys have much in common.
+Lonely and scared and confused, in a world where the law of the jungle prevails, they can turn, almost overnight, into killers or victims.
+I saw in the fate of both animal and human children a common pattern that was intriguing, if not deeply moving, and that made me want to tell their story.
+My hero, Jace, “just another” anonymous orphan, will have to wander through the circuses and the jungles of Athens, until he finds some sort of identity and a sanctuary of his own.

-“J.A.C.E.” is the second feature film by Karamaghiolis, after “Black Out p.s.
-Red Out”.
-It’s a modern fairy tale; The hero, a today’s Oliver Twist, gives his name to the title of the film.
-His name is Jace, he is orphan and his life is an inverted “noir” Odyssey.
-Chased down since he was seven years old and without any identity, he will find in Maria true love and the dream for a family, as he has to protect her and her child from the same gangs that have been chasing hhim since he was a little boy.
+“JACE” is the second feature film by Karamaghiolis, after “Black Out ps Red Out”.
+A contemporary fairy tale with the hero’s name – and the modern Oliver Twist – as its title.
+They call him Jace, he is an orphan and his life is an inverted “noir” Odyssey.
+Chased down since she was seven years old and without any identity, she will find in Maria the face of true love and the dream of a family, as she must protect her and her child from the same gangs that have been chasing him since he was a little boy.

-Twice-orphaned Jace, a seven-year-old Albanian of Greek origin, witnesses a massacre that wipes out his entire foster family in Argyrokastron, and then falls in the hands of a bunch of ruthless gangsters who “export” children abroad for various profitable reasons (ranging from beggary to organ trade).
-Jace ends up in Athens, Greece, begging at street corners, exploring the secret horrors of brutal institutions for young offenders or, much later, serving obscure patrons, in an underworld where violent loss seems to be his only destiny.
-The movie follows Jace’s inverted Odyssey in a dark universe of abuse, murder and fear, as he desperately (and silently) seeks for a “family” of his own or, at least, for a sense of belonging.
+Twice-orphaned Jace, and seven-year-old Albanian of Greek origin, witnesses and massacre that wipes out his entire foster family in Argyrokastron, and then falls into the hands of ruthless gangsters who “export” children abroad for various profitable reasons from beggary to organ trade).
+Jace ends up in Athens, Greece, begging on street corners, exploring the secret horrors of brutal institutions for young offenders or, much later, serving obscure patrons, in an underworld where violent loss seems to be his only destiny.
+The movie follows Jace’s inverted Odyssey in a dark universe of abuse, murder and fear, as he desperately (and silently) seeks for a “family” of his own or for a love that will become his homeland.

 “This is a contemporary Ulysses, without heroism and without a lover awaiting his return.
 The style of directing adopts all the elements of the epic, making the film a landmark in the postmodern.”